 Watch a video with panning video clips

 The clips in the following video are based on images and rendered with a 3D process into panning video clips.
 The method is impressive.
 No arrangement is needed in advance which means that this is a very fast method.
 It is possible to capture sudden rare situations where an arrangement with sliding video equipment wouldn’t be possible.
 The sample video is captured through the window of a regular airline, and as you can see from the result it is very smooth.
 There is also some 3D-animation included in this video.
-The downside of the method is that it is very time-consuming to render the clips in post.
-There is handicraft involved.
-The video size can be up to 4K, but can be rendered to any size smaller than that.
+The downside of the method is that it is quite time-consuming to render the clips in post.
+There is a handicraft involved.
+The video size can be like 4K but can be rendered to any size.
 General frame rates can be used (e.g. 24, 25, 30, 50, 60 fps).

-If you have any request on any clip in the video or on the sample views in my blog please send a message with the Contact form and refer to the clip or view.
+If you have any requests on any clip in the video or on the sample views in my blog please send a message with the Contact form and refer to the clip or view.
 I have also a lot of landscape views taken on the ground suitable for panning clips.
-Also bird photography that can be used.
-There are thousands of subjects in my stock and I can’t show all, so please don’t hesitate to ask.
+Also, bird photography can be used.
+There are thousands of subjects in my stock and I can’t show them all, so please don’t hesitate to ask.